mreza0100/mamzi.net.github.io/pages/universe/causality.md

 - An effect can lead to a cause
      - It works as a recursive loop, where the effect of the cause becomes the cause of the effect and it goes to infinity.

-We learned that things happen because of complex infinite loops of causes and effects, and that everything is connected to everything else.
+We learned that things happen as complex loops of cause and affect in a chaotic system and things happen because of necessity.

-### But before I get to the things, let's talk about chaos theory and butterfly effect phenomena
+### Let's talk about chaos theory and butterfly effect phenomena

 The butterfly effect is a concept that says that a small change in one place can have a big effect in another place!

 The butterfly effect was discovered by Edward Lorenz, a meteorologist, and mathematician, in the 1960s.

-He discovered that a small change in the initial conditions of a system can lead to a big change in the final outcome of the system while he was working on a numerical weather forecasting model.
+He discovered that a small change in the initial conditions of a system can lead to a big change in the final outcome of the system while he was working on a numerical input base weather forecasting model.

 #### How it works?